ceff-tech/ffc_api_client/README.md

 This package cleans up after itself and won't leave behind runs you execute with this code.

 ## Change Log
+### Version 0.9.4.2
+* [Breaking Change] The client now detects and sends the appropriate parameters to the FFC online for the stream class that it detects based on the COMID.
+If you are using low-level functions such as `get_ffc_results_for_df`, then you must provide an argument `comid` - check the documentation for which functions need it.
+                  Further,`process-data` now requires that the stream parameters be provided to it.
+I recommend moving to something like `get_ffc_results_for_df` as process_data may soon be moved to be internal only.

 ### Version 0.9.4.1
 * [Enhancement] New code to support sending the correct stream class parameters to the FFC - includes the ability to identify stream classes by COMID, but not yet send the parameters